Prince Ali bin Hussein: Personal life

 He is married to Rym Brahimi, they married on September 7, 2004.
 She is the daughter of Lakhdar Brahimi, former Algerian Minister for Foreign Affairs and senior UN official.
-She was raised in Great Britain and Algeria, and was educated in France and the United States.
+She was raised in Great Britain and Algeria and was educated in France and the United States.
 They live in Amman with their two children Princess Jalila bint Ali and Prince Abdullah bin Ali.

 Career

 In 1999, Prince Ali was asked to serve as commander of King Abdullah II′s Special Security in the Royal Guards.
 He served in that capacity until 28 January 2008, when the king entrusted Prince Ali with establishing and directing the National Centre for Security and Crisis Management.
 He is also the chairman of Jordan's Royal Film Commission - Jordan.

 Football

 Prince Ali is president of the Jordan Football Association.
 He is also the founder and president of the West Asian Football Federation, and under his presidency the membership has increased to 13 countries.

 Prince Ali announced his candidacy for FIFA President, representing Asia, on 7 October 2010.
 Ali's campaign focused on change, football ideals, and uniting and raising the profile of Asian countries, within FIFA and generally.

 Prince Ali won the election for the position of FIFA vice president, representing Asia (25 votes to 20 for his opponent Dr Chung Mong-joon) at the AFC Congress in Doha, Qatar, on 6 January 2011.
-As FIFA vice president, Prince Ali served as a member of both the FIFA Executive Committee and the AFC Executive Committee.
+As FIFA vice president, Prince Ali served as a member of both the FIFA and AFC Executive Committees.

 Prince Ali successfully championed the lifting of FIFA's ban on the hijab in women's football.

 Ali was one of a number of FIFA officials to call for the publication of the Garcia Report into allegations of corruption surrounding Russia and Qatar's bids for the 2018 and 2022 FIFA World Cups.

 in 2012, Prince Ali set up the Asian Football Development Programme (AFDP), a social enterprise focused on Asia and the Middle East which aimed to unite and transform communities through football, promoting respect and tolerance for others, fostering team spirit and developing talent.

 Its achievements include reaching over 80,000 young people directly through its projects, training over 500 coaches, administrators and referees in refugee camps, schools and clubs; distributing 100,000 footballs to young people's programmes and organizations and completing 30 projects across 25 countries.

 In October 2018, AFDP Global was launched at the Emirates Stadium in London.
 AFDP Global's mission is to extend this work to all regions of the world.